How KiwiSaver works for individuals

 We cannot give you financial advice.

-KiwiSaver scheme providers invest their members’ KiwiSaver funds to make a greater return on the savings for their retirement.
+KiwiSaver scheme providers invest their members’ KiwiSaver savings to make a greater return on the savings for their retirement.
 They also have the main relationship with members.

 The government KiwiSaver contribution